Skip to content

 Problem statement

 As an example, let's suppose you want to enable Into conversions for specific types across all your builders and maybe also override the name of the finishing function that consumes the builder from the default build to finish.
-The problem that you'll quickly run into is that you'll need to repeat the same configuration everywhere:

 rust